B2B ExhibitionsMarketing Strategy

 Another interesting dynamic was the role of reputation.

-Well-known brands performed strongly, regardless of stand design or the refinement of their messaging.
+Well-known brands performed strongly, regardless of stand design or messaging refinement.
 Their name alone drove traffic and engagement.
 Visitors already knew them, trusted them, and actively sought them out.

 It’s the position every brand aspires to reach.

-But it also highlights an important gap: for those still building that level of recognition, there is a clear opportunity to turn consistency and visibility into long-term momentum.
+This highlights an important gap: for those still building that level of recognition, there’s a clear opportunity to turn consistent visibility into long-term momentum and stronger market presence.

 Castrol at MACH 2026